mars0i/majure/README.md

 ## Some thoughts about these experiments

-Though I personally prefer Clojure to Java, the kind of extensive use of Java required in this example makes writing Clojure a lot closer to Java than what I'm used to.
-The resulting code is more verbose than usual--perhaps even more verbose than the Java source code it's intended to replace.
-Furthermore, it's necessary to keep thinking through the relationship between Clojure and Java.
-So ... if you like Java, and only kind of like Clojure, this probably isn't worth the trouble.
+Though I personally prefer Clojure to Java, the kind of extensive use of Java required in this example makes writing Clojure a lot closer to writing Java than what I'm used to.
+The resulting code is more verbose than usual for Clojure--perhaps even more verbose, overall, than the Java source code it's intended to replace.
+Furthermore, when using MASON with Clojure, it's necessary to keep thinking through relationships between Clojure and Java.
+This dimension would no doubt get easier with practice, but it can't be ignored.
+Over time, I suspect that I'll develop coding patterns that streamline the process of writing MASON models in Clojure.
+For example, there may be MASON classes that I could use but won't, and there may be cases in which I can use `proxy`, `reify`, or even `defrecord` instead of `gen-class`.
+(Using `gen-class` is more involved than using these other macros, but `gen-class` can duplicate more of the usual Java class functionality.)

-However, over time, I suspect that I'll develop coding patterns that streamline the process of writing MASON models in Clojure.
+If you like Java and aren't already a huge fan of Clojure, using MASON with Clojure rather than Java might not be worth the trouble.
+If you love Clojure and would like to use it with an agent-based library, the experiments here might provide a starting point for exploring the use of MASON with Clojure.